What’s the Role of Accountants in Sustainable Financing?

 Let’s take a closer look at the diverse roles of accountants.

-Environmental accountants collect and analyse non-financial information on environment, social, and governance.
+Environmental accountants collect and analyse non-financial information on the environment, social, and governance.
 This enables them to deliver accurate, consolidated, and transparent information on corporate reports.
 With this, accountants can help executives realise the impacts of their business on society, and how it would affect the business in the long run.

 Measurement and assessment